ology/techn.ology.net/blog/2021/11/10/exuberant-ctags-vim-joy/index.markdown

 There are a couple thousand posts on how cool [Exuberant Ctags](http://ctags.sourceforge.net/) is...
 This is another!

 ---
-I am a programmer and use ctags for a couple things:
+I am a programmer and use ctags for a couple perl things:

 * To index every perl package - core and from CPAN.